UniTime/unitime-doc/curriculum-detail.md

 * **Current Enrollment**
 	* Number of students of this curriculum (i.e., who have the majors from this curriculum) currently enrolled in the courses of this curriculum

+* **Course Registrations**
+	* Number of students that are currently requesting the course (using student course requests, e.g., via the [Student Course Requests](student-course-requests) page)

-Note: There is an option to Hide empty columns / Show all columns for the table (when applicable - i.e., when there are classifications with no last-like or requested enrollments) - see the bottom right end of the table, the shaded text.
+**Note:** There is an option to Hide empty columns / Show all columns for the table (when applicable - i.e., when there are classifications with no last-like or requested enrollments) - see the bottom right end of the table, the shaded text.
 Click on the text to perform the task the text describes.

 ### Course Projections